SeaSharpe/Design/BusinessLogic.md

 # Employee Logs In
 - User must have an Employee account
+- Email and password fields must not be empty
+- Entered password must match stored password for specified user
 - User logs in to site as Employee

 # Employee Adds Event
 - Must be logged in as Employee
 - Event must not already exist
+- Event fields must not be empty
+- Event fields must match validation rules
 - Employee adds event
+- Commit to database

 # Employee Edits Event
 - Must be logged in as Employee
 - Must be on an event’s page
+- Event fields must not be empty
+- Event fields must match validation rules
 - Employee edits event
+- Commit to database

 # Employee Deletes Event
 - Must be logged in as Employee
 - Must be on an event’s page
 - Employee deletes event
+- Removed from database

 # Employee Adds Game
 - Must be logged in as Employee
 - Game must not already exist
+- Game fields must not be empty
+- Game fields must match validation rules
 - Employee adds game
+- Commit to database

 # Employee Edits Game
 - Must be logged in as Employee
 - Must be on the game’s editable page
+- Game fields must not be empty
+- Game fields must match validation rules
 - Employee edits game
+- Commit to database

 # Employee Deletes Game
 - Must be logged in as Employee
 - Must be on the game’s editable page
+- Employee deletes game
+- Game removed from database

 # Employee Ships Games/Marks Order as Processed
 - Must be logged in as Employee